 To ensure the representation of schedule caste and schedule tribe there is some provision in which candidates only from these communities can stand for election.
 The size of Lok Sabha is limited according to the Constitution which is limited to 550 elected members.
-To represent the Anglo-Indian community two members can also be nominated by the President of India.
+Two members are nominated from the Anglo-Indian community.